Futurist cooking: Concept

 According to Marinetti, he developed his concept of Futurism on October 11, 1908, while he was pondering the liberation of the Italian lyrical genius.
-He concluded that, for this to happen, it is necessary to change the method by going down into the streets, by attacking the theaters, and by bringing "the fist into the midst of the artistic struggle."
-When he introduced Futurist cooking, it was directed at combining gastronomy and art as well as the transformation of dining into a performance art.
-The Futurist movement recognized that people "think, dream and act according to what they eat and drink" so cooking and eating needed to become subservient to the proper aesthetic experience that Futurism favored.
+He concluded that, for this to happen, it is necessary to change the method by going down into the streets, attacking the theaters, and by bringing "the fist into the midst of the artistic struggle."
+Futurist cooking was directed at combining gastronomy and art, as well as the transformation of dining into a performance art.
+Futurism recognized that people "think, dream and act according to what they eat and drink" so cooking and eating needed to become inferior to the proper aesthetic experience that Futurism favored.
 It has been associated with the notion of avant-garde in the sense that Futurist banquets are seen as great performances.
 Futurist food is also considered a means to address political and social issues.
 Marinetti's Manifesto has been described as a satirical polemic more than a cooking manual and was published in response to the Italian economic needs during the Depression.

-As it expects the overturning of set patterns, some of its more interesting ideas for the realm of cuisine include the rejection of pasta, as it causes lassitude, pessimism and lack of passion.
-The omission is in preparation for war as it is seen as a novel way to strengthen the Italian race.
+Futurist cuisine notably rejected pasta, believing it to cause lassitude, pessimism and lack of passion.
+This was seen as a novel way to strengthen the Italian race in preparation for war.
 The historian Carol Helstosky explains that "the Futurist proposal to abolish pasta was intended to transform Italians from pasta-eating brigands and mandolin players to modern, active citizens.
 The abolition of pasta would also reduce Italy’s dependence on foreign wheat supplies."
-This was also in accordance with Benito Mussolini's "Battle for Wheat," begun in 1925, which aimed to decrease Italian dependence on foreign wheat.
+This was in accordance with Benito Mussolini's Battle for Grain campaign, begun in 1925.
 Another idea in the Manifesto establishes that perfect meals require two elements: originality and harmony in table setting.
 Futurists maintain that these include all implements, food aesthetics and tastes, and absolute originality in the food.
 Marinetti also stressed the importance of sculpted foods, including meats whose main appeal is to the eye and imagination.
-This was demonstrated in the case of the Equator + North Pole edible food sculpture by Enrico Prampolini, which involved a cone of firmly whipped egg whites adorned with orange segments that resembled the rays of the sun and set on an equatorial sea of poached egg yolks.
-In futurist cooking, the knife and fork are also abolished while perfumes are added to enhance the tasting experience.
+This was demonstrated in the case of the "Equator + North Pole" edible food sculpture by Enrico Prampolini, which involved a cone of firmly whipped egg whites adorned with orange segments that resembled the rays of the sun and set on an equatorial sea of poached egg yolks.
+In futurist cooking, the knife and fork are also abolished, while perfumes are added to enhance the taste experience.

 The Manifesto of Futurist Cooking also proposed that the way in which meals were served be fundamentally changed.
 For example: